 Real-time reporting that lets you see exactly how online ordering affects your restaurant.

 Sometimes online sales can feel murky, but that doesn’t have to be the case.
-Systems like Mad Mobile’s online ordering integration give you real-time sales data split by source, so you can know exactly how much online, delivery, takeout, and dine-in orders are making your restaurant.
+Systems like CAKE’s online ordering integration give you real-time sales data split by source, so you can know exactly how much online, delivery, takeout, and dine-in orders are making your restaurant.

 Custom Restaurant Mobile Apps